signalogic/SigDL/README.md

  - CICD continuous / iterative flow loop for cloud training and testing, compression, and embedded target training and testing, new data acquisition by the target

- - Support for embedded targets Nvidia Jetson TX2 (Parker SoC, Pascal GPU), Atom x5-E3930 and x5-E3940, and Movidius MA2450
+ - Support for embedded targets Nvidia Jetson TX2 (Parker SoC, Pascal GPU), Atom x5-E3930 and x5-E3940, multicore ARM, and Movidius MA2450

 # Table of Contents